The best Gboard emoji mashups, and how to create your own

 How to get blob emojis in Gboard

-- Tap on the blob emoji and press send once you find one that you like.
+7. Tap the blob emoji and press send once you find one that you like.

 Since the return of the blob emojis is relatively recent, not every emoji paired with the magic wand makes a cute blob emoji.
 However, you can play around with the different options and discover which ones result in successful creations.
 We've included some of our favorites below to kickstart your creative blob journey.